jed-harwood/SGM/README.md

 * C++ solvers used by the ADMM routines, and
 * package examples.

+### `GAR` Analyses

+The `GAR` folder contains:

+* `GenData.R`, reusable GAR graph generation, Laplacian, and data-simulation utilities,
+* `simulations_GAR_JCGS.R`, the main GAR paper simulation driver,
+* `stock_data_script.R`, the stock-market application driver,
+* `stock-auxiliary-scripts/`, preprocessing and post-processing utilities for the stock application,
+* bundled stock data and derived stock-return data files, and
+* generated GAR, GLASSO, and stock-network outputs under the `GAR` folder.

+The `GAR` folder is separate from the `SGM` package itself and is intended for reproducibility and worked examples rather than the package API.

+### `TARGAR` Analyses And Temperature Application

 The `TARGAR` folder contains:

-* modular simulation scripts for TAR-GAR experiments,
+* `simulations_TARGAR.R`, the main TAR-GAR simulation driver,
+* `simulations_TARGAR11_on_TARGAR_pq.R`, the misspecified TAR-GAR(1,1)-on-TAR-GAR(p,q) simulation driver,
-* reusable TAR-GAR simulation helpers,
+* `simulation-auxiliary-scripts/`, reusable helpers for TAR-GAR graph generation, data generation, fitting, eBIC computation, and metrics,
-* `temp-application`, a year-selectable temperature application for TAR-GAR, G-VAR, and graphicalVAR analyses, and
+* `temp-application/`, a year-selectable temperature application for TAR-GAR, G-VAR, and graphicalVAR analyses,
+* bundled temperature data, station files, kNN adjacency matrices, and Koppen-Geiger raster assets used by the temperature application, and
 * generated simulation or application outputs under local `results/` folders.

-The `GAR` folder contains:

-* simulation workflows for the GAR paper experiments,
-* stock-data preprocessing and fitting scripts,
-* post-processing utilities for summarizing selected GAR models, and
-* example analysis pipelines that use the `SGM` package API end to end.

-The `GAR` folder is separate from the `SGM` package itself and is intended for reproducibility and worked examples rather than the package API.
+The `TARGAR` folder is separate from the `SGM` package itself.
+It is intended for TAR-GAR reproducibility, worked examples, and the applied temperature workflow rather than as the package API.

 ## Main Functions